 Provides recommended children's and young adult literature resources about Native Americans in children's books, professional resources, music, and videos.
 The type of literature (realistic fiction, historical fiction, poetry, etc.) and target age group are noted.

 Oyate, an organization devoted to educating children about Native American culture and history, provides lists of suggested books and materials arranged by grade levels, media, and type of publication.
-The site also provides a list of children's and young adult books featuring and dealing with Native American life that site authors have deemed racist or inaccurate.
-This "Books to Avoid" section includes reviews that explain why the books are objectionable.
+The site also provides a “How to Tell the Difference” page that lists the criteria that the reviewers use to evaluate books, which they encourage readers to use in their own readings of books featuring Native Americans.

 S.016.97300497 K957a 1995